camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/configuration.md

 The default configuration is located in `config/application.yaml`.
 This configuration contains the most common configuration settings for a standalone broker.
 It also lists the corresponding environment variable for each setting.

 :::note
 The default configuration is not suitable for a standalone gateway node.
-To run a standalone gateway node, take a look at `/config/gateway.yaml.template`.
+To run a standalone gateway node, take a look at [the gateway configuration](gateway.md) or `/config/gateway.yaml.template`.
 :::

 ## Configuration file templates